 “The bottom line is there are a lot of ways to design a compound system and a lot of options to consider.
 I encourage you to do the research and educate yourself on each system you think fits your needs,” said Allenbaugh.
 We cannot thank Jacob and Elizabeth at Pusher Intakes enough for taking the time out of their busy schedule to work with us on this story.

 The entire family at Pusher Intakes is passionate about turbos and turbo systems and it shows.
-They took the time out to answer our questions so we could share their knowledge to you, our readers, and educate you on compound turbos before you pull the trigger on a kit that will not work as good.
+They took the time out to answer our questions so we could share their knowledge with you, our readers, and educate you on compound turbos before you pull the trigger on a kit that will not work as well.
 We just want you to get the best bang for your buck.

 If you’re ready to dive into this project more, head on over to the Pusher Intakes website here.
 You can find exactly what fits your vehicle, find out exactly what you can expect afterward, and you get your truck to the next level of efficiency.
 Stay tuned right here at Diesel Army for more technical stories like this one, more interviews, truck features, and event features.